AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/06_Translation.rst

 You can find further details about this aspect in the section about the :ref:`Volatile and Atomic attributes <VolatileAtomicData>`.

-Another important aspect is :ada:`Import`, which must be set to :ada:`True`.
+Another important aspect that should be added is :ada:`Import`.
 When used in the context of object declarations, it'll avoid default initialization which could overwrite the existing content while creating the overlay |mdash| see an example in the admonition below.
-The declaration now
+The declaration now becomes:
-becomes:

 .. code-block:: ada

     B : Bit_Field (0 ..
 V'Size - 1)
       with
-        Address => V'Address,
+        Address => V'Address, Import, Volatile;
-        Import,
-        Volatile;

 Let's look at a simple example: